Hiking into Southfork and Barnaby Lakes. ~ updated September 9, 2023

 Hiking Time: 4 – 6 hours

 I do, however, remember the first time I went into this area and it is a very fond memory.
 It was my second summer in Crowsnest Pass and I didn’t have time to go into all the areas I wanted to during work hours, so I often took every spare moment to get to know my area on days off.
 I had a couple of friends who also wanted to go, so on June 30th, we headed in after work.
-Just like now, we had to take our shoes off and cross the West Castle River, we walked up and down the river until we found the distinct trail.
+Back then, we had to take our shoes off and cross the West Castle River, we walked up and down the river until we found the distinct trail.
+Now, there is a beautiful bridge that crosses the river.
 Once we found the trail, it was easy to navigate and we lugged up our big backpacks in preparation for an overnight camp at the lakes.
-I couldn’t think of a better way to bring in Canada Day then celebrating the beauty of the Rocky Mountains.
+I couldn’t think of a better way to bring in Canada Day than celebrating the beauty of the Rocky Mountains.

 More recently, Alberta Parks and their staff have done an excellent job of adding in signage and some switchbacks to eliminate a very unsustainable, steep trail.
 I remember huffing and puffing as I packed my temporary home on my shoulders along this straight-up trail.
 It is much better now, thanks to the major trail reroute improvements.
 Note: Please remember to respect the areas that are closed off for reclamation.
 Especially this trail as it will cause erosion issues if reopened.

 The trail rewards you with views of Castle Mountain Resort, Syncline Mountain, Syncline Brook valley, and more.
 You can gaze up towards Barnaby Ridge, appreciate the geological formations that surround you on this hike, and nibble on Saskatoon berries (if the timing is right).
 There is always a lot of information to share and stories to tell while peering down the valley overlooking opportunities for your next adventure.